 A 2002 Highlander 3.0L using the U140 transmission comes back to Pedro Seda’s shop in Puerto Rico.
 He had rebuilt it two years prior to its return where it had worked flawlessly during this time.
 Then, in an instant, it went from flawless to faulty.
 The transmission suddenly lost reverse and would no longer shift into fourth gear.
 When reverse was selected an engagement was felt yet the vehicle did not move in reverse.

-It is not too often that you see a no-reverse concern caused by a bad solenoid or by a valve-body problem that does not affect any forward upshifts.
+Body of Evidence It is not too often that you see a no-reverse concern caused by a bad solenoid or by a valve-body problem that does not affect any forward upshifts.
 Generally you’ll see this only on valve bodies that have a reverse-inhibit function, such as the 5L40 or JF506.
 There are always exceptions, though.
-We recently had an FNR5 do exactly that.
-In this instance it was a bad shift solenoid, but not one obviously connected to reverse.

 A vehicle using a 62TE transmission comes into the shop with a no-reverse complaint but drives well going forward.
 Even with the solenoid pack disconnected it still has no reverse but drives forward in failsafe third gear well.